bumblebeemac/ScalaStandardScalerRanker/README.md

 # ScalaStandardScalerRanker
 StandardScalerRanker - provides simple functionality that standardizes features by removing mean and scaling to unit variance.
-Then scores based on sum of standardized values and ranks.
+Then ranks based on sum of all standardized values.

 # Install
 Use the following to add to your build.sbt libraryDependencies.